frommelmak/aws-scripts/README.md

 ec2-reserved.py
 ----------------

-List details of all your Instance Reservations.
+Lists details of all your Instance Reservations, including a summary of the regional active reservations by type and size.

+The summary also shows your reserved active capacity after apply the normalization factor.
+This is useful to compare the reserved capacity with the deployed in production one.

 You can also use the option `--create-google-calendar-events` to add the expiration date of the active reservations in your Google Calendar Account.